hexagon-geo-surv/json/docs/mkdocs/docs/home/exceptions.md

 ### json.exception.invalid_iterator.214

-Cannot get value for iterator: Either the iterator belongs to a null value or it is an iterator to a primitive type (number, boolean, or string), but the iterator is different to `begin()`.
+Cannot get value for iterator: Either the iterator belongs to a null value or, it is an iterator to a primitive type (number, boolean, or string), but the iterator is different to `begin()`.

 !!! failure "Example message"